 As required by Federal regulations, State College of Florida is committed to providing prospective and current students up to date information related to the educational endeavor for which they are embarking.
-Many of the published regulations are available via the College Navigator Website, in the Student Handbook and the on-line catalog.
+Many of the published regulations are available via the College Navigator Website, Student Handbook and the Online Catalog.
 In addition, if you have any questions or need a hard copy of any of these disclosures, you may contact the Office of Institutional Compliance at (941) 752-5220.

 Student Demographics and Stats

 Student-Right-To-Know-Act provides notice to prospective students information related to completion or graduation rates of current students seeking certificate or degree-seeking, first-time, full-time undergraduate students.
 In addition, the links below provide the required information related to retention rates, placement rates and demographics of the current student population.

 Detailed information on student demographics including graduation, and transfer out rates are available in our latest Fact Book.